-• Principal: Pending board approval, Karla Hutchinson will be the new principal of Lake Forest Elementary for 2016-17.
-She is a veteran principal with proven turnaround success.
+• Principal: Pending board approval, Karla Hutchinson will be appointed principal of Lake Forest Elementary for 2016-17.
+Ms. Hutchinson is a veteran principal with proven turnaround success.

-Karla Hutchinson was on the faculty and leadership team at Rawlings Elementary for several years.
-In her later years, she served as AP intern.
-Student performance steadily improved as she became more involved in school leadership decisions.
-In 2008-9,

-Rawlings had a school grade of F. The following year, the grade improved to a D. In 2010-11, the school grade remained a D, but the school earned an additional 24 points.
+Karla Hutchinson was on the faculty and leadership team at Rawlings Elementary for a number of years.
+She has served as both the Curriculum Resource Teacher and AP intern.
+Student performance steadily improved as Ms. Hutchinson became more involved in school leadership decisions.
+In 2008-9, Rawlings had a school grade of F. The following year, the grade improved to a D. In 2010-11, the school grade remained a D, but the school earned an additional 24 points.
 In 2011-12, the last year that Mrs. Hutchinson was part of the school leadership team at Rawlings, the school grade improved to a C. At that time, 90% of students in the lowest quartile demonstrated learning gains in math and 68% showed learning gains in Reading.
 Rawlings had a minority rate of 98% and a free-and-reduced lunch rate of 98%.
+Ms. Hutchinson also has worked, while at Rawlings, with the Lastinger Center for Learning, and she is familiar with their approach and methodologies.

-The 2015-16 school year was Mrs. Hutchinson's fourth year as principal of Williams Elementary.
+Mrs. Hutchinson's served four years as principal of Williams Elementary.
 For the most recent year that gain scores are available, 64% of students scoring in the lowest quartile showed learning gains in reading, and 62% of students scoring in the lowest quartile showed learning gains in Math.
 Williams earned a grade of C in 2013-14.
 Williams Elementary had an 85% minority rate and a 74% free-and-reduced lunch rate.